-Visitor.
-The term "visitor" means any person who enters a city jail with the stated intention of visiting [an incarcerated individual] a person in custody at any city jail, or any person who is screened by the department for visitation purposes, including but not limited to professionals and any person who registers to visit [an incarcerated individual] a person in custody in the department's visitor tracking system.
+[an incarcerated individual] a person incarcerated at any city jail, or any person who is screened by the department for visitation purposes, including but not limited to professionals and any person who registers to visit [an incarcerated individual] a person incarcerated in the department's visitor tracking system.

 § 40.
-Subdivision b of section 9-140 of the administrative code of the city of New York, as added by local law number 85 for the year 2015, is amended to read as follows:
+Subdivision b of section 9-140 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows: